Athens War Museum

-The Athens War Museum has various exhibits distributed along four floors that manifest the country’s eventful military history with abundant pictures and artefacts from antiquity to modern-day.
+The Athens War Museum has various exhibits distributed along four floors that manifest the country’s eventful military history with abundant pictures and artifacts from antiquity to modern day.

-The best way to explore the museum is to start on the top floor, where you will find a collection dedicated to antiquity, Byzantine period, the Balkan Wars, the Greek War of Independence, or World War I.
+The best way to explore the museum is to start on the top floor, where you'll find a collection dedicated to antiquity, the Byzantine period, the Balkan Wars, the Greek War of Independence, or World War I.

-The museum also has an exterior area that is dedicated to heavy artillery and military aircrafts used by the Greek Air Force.
+The museum also has an exterior area that is dedicated to heavy artillery and military aircraft used by the Greek Air Force.
 You can visit this part of the museum without entering inside.

-Although the Athens War Museum has an interesting collection and it is very well distributed, we don’t believe it to be one of the city’s top museums.
+Although the Athens War Museum has an interesting collection and it's very well distributed, we don’t believe it to be one of the city’s top museums.
 If you have enough time or enjoy the topic, it’s a pleasant museum to discover.